pb111/Support-Vector-Machines-Project/README.md

-# Support Vector Machines with Python Project
+# Support Vector Machines with Python and Scikit-Learn